vbaconnet-ledger/developer-portal/_docs/CI/43_live_common.md

 ### Derivation

 Ledger Live uses the BIP44 derivation mode by default (as `derivationMode=""`), which is standard and most common way for HD wallet.
-If _MyCoin_ has a conventional derivation path (BIP44), Ledger Live should already be able to derive an address correctly.
+If <i>MyCoin</i> has a conventional derivation path (BIP44), Ledger Live should already be able to derive an address correctly.

 **If you need to use another derivation mode:**